danielsauter/rapid-android-development/chapter_4_using_geolocation_and_compass.md

 4. Display location values ```latitude```, ```longitude```, ```altitude```, ```accuracy```, and the location provider using ```getProvider()```.
 5. Whenever a location update occurs, use the ```onLocationEvent()``` method to retrieve location data and print them to the screen.

+Ketai defaults the Location Manager to provide location updates every ten seconds or whenever the device moves more than one meter.
+This preset number is geared toward applications that strive for a certain level of accuracy.
+You can change this update rate by calling the ```KetaiLocation``` method ```setUpdateRate(int millis, int meters)```.
+The app will try to retrieve a ```gps``` location first via the Location Manager, and if that fails it will fall back to ```network``` localization.

 [13]: http://developer.android.com/reference/android/location/LocationManager.html#getProvider%28java.lang.String%29